KardiaNuts - Pakka Foundation

 Additional knowledge mobilization activities have included workshops with farmers in Puerto Carreño and participating in the Cashew Congress in the region to share best practices for cashew crop cultivation using regenerative practices.

-KardiaNuts has worked with Alpina Foundation to put together a paper on the challenges and successful practices for cashew cultivation, including details on financing challenges and tips for replicating the startup’s success.
+KardiaNuts has also worked with Alpina Foundation to put together a knowledge product on the challenges and successful practices for cashew cultivation, including details on financing challenges and tips for replicating the startup’s success.

-KardiaNuts is currently testing pyrolysis equipment for biochar production to repurpose some of the crop waste generated from cashew cultivation and reduce emissions that are typically generated either from either burning waste or sending it to landfills.
+In early 2025, KardiaNuts tested pyrolysis equipment for biochar production to repurpose the crop waste generated from cashew cultivation and reduce emissions that are typically generated from either burning waste or sending it to landfills.
+During this phase more than 800 pounds of biochar was produced and will be used in field trials.

 KardiaNuts has also been strengthening its pitch to investors by working on its Environmental, Social and Governance strategy and has met with impact investors.
-The startup is also formalizing its Board of Directors and its shareholder agreement, another key step for investment readiness.
+The startup is formalizing its Board of Directors and shareholder agreement, and preparing for a professional valuation of the KardiaNuts farms, key steps for investment readiness.

 Pakka Foundation helps KardiaNuts maintain exporter relationships and ensures that the products meet high quality control and traceability standards.
 It will also help KardiaNuts develop an Environmental-Social-Governance strategy.

 During the partnership period, KardiaNuts aims to raise more than US $1 million in investment, create 20 additional jobs and regenerate 300 hectares of land.
-As of December 2024, the startup has raised $350,000 in investment and regenerated 840 hectares of land.
+In the last two years, the startup has raised $350,000 in investment and regenerated 840 hectares of land.

 This partnership comprises the following partners: KardiaNuts (lead business partner); Pakka Foundation (lead administrative partner); Fundación Alpina; Agrosavia; Cashew Value Chain; Marañones Delta; Portfolio Verde; and Generation Carbon.